jermspeaks/jermspeaks.github.io/_posts/letters/2017-11-27-strangers-5-julie-valenti.md

 ## Enter Julie Valenti

-Julie has a hidden agenda.
-She helps people re-wire their brain so they can be more alive.
-If people are more alive, they can become contributes and producers.
-If people are more alive, they consume less.
+Julie is alive, energized by the southern California sun.
+She harnesses that energy and uses it to help people rewire their brains.
+Rewire metaphorically.
+Her hidden agenda is by rewiring brains, these people will be more alive.
+And by being more alive, she hopes people can become contributors and producers in our world.
+In turn, she hopes people consume less.

 Let's step back for a moment.
 Who is Julie?
 She's a new resident of San Diego.
 She moved here because she'd rather soak up the sun than live in a cloudy and low-lit place like Portland, Oregon.
 She resided in Portland for the past 23 years, and she sufferred from SAD - Seasonal Affective Disorder.
 When Julie's friend invited her to come out to San Diego months ago, she knew she had to move there.

 Besides being a sun worshipper, Julie's also the owner of Portland's Wisdom and Recovery Wellness Center.
+She works with patients who suffer from confusing childhoods.
+This is post-trumatic stress disorder in childhood.
+This can be a result from parents who were abusive, who were neglectful, who were emotionally taxing.

-She works with patients who suffer from PTSD introduced from childhood.
-Julie's clinic has been around for over a decade, although Julie has been in practice from much longer.
+Julie's center has been around for over a decade.
+Julie has been in practice from much longer.
 Julie is also an author.
 She wrote a book called "Knowing How: The 20 Concepts to Rewiring Your Brain" based off her practice.

-From our conversation, I could tell Julie had a lot of energy.
-We will dive into motherhood, her work, and her book.

 ### Empty Nest Syndrome

+Julie cites one of the reasons to move to San Diego was to be closer to her youngest son.
+Her son was the last child to leave home.
+He moved to Los Angeles, and Julie wanted to be able to visit.

+I asked Julie what was a mother's perspective on empty nest syndrome.
+Julie explains "empty nest syndrome" is a fancy term for grief.
+When children are around, the mother produces a bonding hormone, oxytocin.
+When the children leave the nest, the mother stops producing as much oxytocin.
+A result of the hormonal change is the same symptoms of grief and loss.

+The mother must come to her terms with the life adjustment.
+When neglected, the result is oftentimes a "mid-life crisis".
+She withdraws and re-evaluates herself.
+When recognized, the mother feels it in her body.

+The mother must setup boundaries with her children.
+The child is in a different place with life, independent from the nest.
+Part of the re-adjustments Julie talks about is developing boundaries

+What can help is to discuss what the role of mother and child are now, and to develop boundaries of where each one lies.
+The compromise of each party is how we should resolve this mental conflict.
+For Julie, that was to have a conversation with her son in LA about how often they would talk over the phone.
+It would be how often they would meet up since Julie lives within driving distance to her son.
+Or it's how much space they needed from each other so Julie wouldn't be suffucating her child.

 <!--
 - Grief and Neurological Role